Manoama/Yatsenko_SSCM_labs/README.md

-# Laba1
+# Laba1-4
-My first laba in СРОМ
+Code of my labs in SROM